Tag: Delphi history

 The second temple of Apollo

-The west pediment got decorated with moving figures, depicting the Gigantomachy (the battle between the Olympian gods and giants).
+The west pediment was decorated with moving figures, depicting the Gigantomachy (the battle between the Olympian gods and giants).
 The east pediment has static figures in «hieratic stillness» being in awe of Apollo’s arrival at Delphi.
 Great classical poets and pilgrims praised the Alcmaeonids and the Athenians for the creation of the Panhellenic sanctuary for over a century.

-The 373BC earthquake destroyed the temple of the Alcmaeonids.
+The 373 BC earthquake destroyed the temple of the Alcmaeonids.
 The rockfall buried much of the construction including the statue of the Charioteer we can see in the museum today.
 The Amphictyony was busy fundraising for the temple’s construction throughout Greece but most of the funds came from the fine imposed on the Phocians for looting the sanctuary during the ten-year Third Sacred War.
 A recorded testimony of plans, financial management, and technical methods of the site’s construction is left in the inscriptions on the stone stelae found during the excavations.

 The third temple of Apollo

 The third, peripheral Doric temple opened in 330 BC.
-It had beautiful sculptural decorations set on the pediments that depicted god Apollo and the Muses on the east side and Dionysus and the Thyiads (or Maenads) on the west side.
+It had beautiful sculptural decorations set on the pediments that depicted the god Apollo and the Muses on the east side and Dionysus and the Thyiads (or Maenads) on the west side.
 Persian shields, taken by the Athenians at the Battle of Marathon, were nailed to the metopes.

 Archeological excavations didn’t reveal much about the temple’s interior space as it was destroyed to the ground.
 It’s assumed that the gilded statue of Apollo stood in the cella.
 There were wall engravings, and the oracular tripod and the navel-stone would be found under the cella’s floor.

-The Apollo sanctuary model presented at the Delphi museum
+The Apollo Sanctuary model presented at the Delphi museum

-Art of the Athenian artists lacks the majesty and strength of the Archaic pediments of the earlier temple, but feature many innovations in iconography.
+Art of the Athenian artists lacks the majesty and strength of the Archaic pediments of the earlier temple, but features many innovations in iconography.
 The depiction of the two gods on the same monument and the unique representation of Dionysus as a kithara player.
 Apollo, the principal deity of the sanctuary concedes the west pediment of his temple and lends his favorite musical instrument, the kithara, to his brother, Dionysus.
 It appears that this relates to the official recognition of Dionysian worship at the Delphic sanctuary with the support of the temple priests at the time of the pediments’ construction in 340-330 BC. (*taken from the description inside the museum).

 temple of Apollo view with the serpentine column-veronica winters art blog